thuynh323/postgres-docker/README.md

  ┗ test-init.sql
  ```
  3. Open Docker Desktop.
  4. In your terminal, start Postgres in Detached mode.
-Docker compose will create two containers with two databases: production and analytics.
+Docker compose will create two containers (prod- and test-).
+You can also uncomment the third service setup in docker-compose.yml to create a Jupyter Notebook that can be linked to the databases.
+Please note it might take some time to set up.
 ```bash
 $ docker-compose up -d
 Creating network "myproject_default" with the default driver Creating prod-container ... done
 Creating test-container ... done
 ```
-5. Connect to analytics database.
+5. prod-container includes prod-db which is the "live production transaction database"; test-container include test-db (analytics database) with empty tables that can be used to replicate data from prod-db.
+Now connect to test-db.
 ```bash
 $ docker exec -it test-container psql dbuser -d test-db psql (14.2 (Debian 14.2-1.pgdg110+1))